markgyoni/geopol/docs/The_Server/Forms.md

 sidebar_position: 5
 ---

-### We currently don't have any forms open.
-Please check back later.
+## We currently don't have any applications open.
+Please check back later!

-When a form is posted here you can click it to apply for the position it offers.
+### Positions:

+#### Developer
+Developers program the GeoPol modpack, fix any server issues, and make the custom features

+#### Moderator
+Moderators keep chat (In-game/discord) clean, and deal with dupe/exploit issues

+#### Builder
+Builders are brought on to build the structures on the server during the time between versions